AnushreeK/Send-mail-Python/README.md

 # Send-mail-Python
-A python script to send mail to people automatically
+A python script to send mail to a list of people.